Pixellot/data-api-docs/docs/data-api/schema-update-partner-guide.md

 #### Day 15: Testing Completion
 - All integration testing should be completed
-- Sample data and documentation available for testing

 #### Day 25: Final Rollout
 - Final rollout email sent to customers